AI4Bharat/Rasa/README.md

 ### Data Setup

 The data should be formatted similar to LJSpeech.
-You may find the metadata along with the audio here - https://ai4bharat.iitm.ac.in/rasa/v1/.

 ### Training: